wptrainingteam/theme-accessibility/README.md

 ### Use Buttons for Actions

 Buttons differ from links in that they DO something.
 They submit a form, send a message, or reset a page.
-Buttons are a native HTML feature that are easily used from a keyboard.
+Buttons are a native HTML feature that is easily used from a keyboard.
 Browsers and search engines know what to do with them.
 Example:

 <pre><button type="submit">Submit</button></pre>